soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 - minimalistic User Interface, to prevent a technical feel,
 - paginated search results, sorted alphabetically, by date, see more information in Chapter [Query Catalogue](#query-catalogue),
-- option to filter by facets, see more information in Chapter [Query Catalogue](#query-catalogue),
+- option to filter by facets, see more information in Chapter [Faceted Search](#faceted-search),
 - preview of the dataset (if a thumbnail or OGC:Service is available), else display of its spatial extent, see more information in Chapter [Display record's detail](#display-records-detail),
 - option to provide feedback to publisher/author, see more information in Chapter [User Engagement](#user-engagement),
 - readable link in the browser bar, to facilitate link sharing.